-Our implants are manufactured at our two facilities in Costa Rica.
-A third facility in Costa Rica is under construction and is currently expected to commence manufacturing in the second half of fiscal 2024.
+Our implants are manufactured at our facilities in Costa Rica.
+Construction of our third facility in Costa Rica was completed in June 2024.
+Subsequently, the smallest manufacturing facility ceased production in September 2024.
 Cost of revenue is primarily the cost of silicone but also includes other raw materials, packaging, components, quality assurance, labor costs, as well as manufacturing and overhead expenses.
 Cost of revenue also includes depreciation expense for production equipment, and amortization of certain intangible assets.

 We calculate gross margin as revenue less cost of revenue for a given period divided by revenue.
-Our gross margin may fluctuate from period to period depending, in part, on the efficiency and utilization of our manufacturing facilities, targeted pricing programs, and sales volume based on geography, customer and product type.
+Our gross margin may fluctuate from period to period depending, in part, on the efficiency and utilization of our manufacturing facilities, fluctuations of foreign currency exchange rates, targeted pricing programs, and sales volume based on geography, customer and product type.